Half graph: Definition

 has the property that each vertex $v_j$ has finite degree, at most $j$.
 The vertices on the other side of the bipartition have infinite degree.

 Properties

+Distances

+In a half graph, every two vertices are at distance one, two, or three.
+Any two vertices $u_i$ and $u_j$ are at distance two via a path through $v_n$, and any two vertices $v_i$ and $v_j$ are at distance two via a path through $u_1$.
+If two vertices on opposite sides of the bipartition are not adjacent (at distance one), then they are at distance three via a path through both $u_1$ and $v_n$.
+Half-graphs are a special case of the bipartite chain graphs (bipartite graphs in which, on each side of the bipartition, the vertices can be ordered by neighborhood inclusion), which are in turn a special case of the bipartite distance-hereditary graphs.
+Thus, half-graphs are distance-hereditary.
+That is, in every connected induced subgraph of a half-graph, the distances are the same as in the half-graph itself.

 Matching

 The half graph has a unique perfect matching.
 This is straightforward to see by induction: $u_n$ must be matched to its only neighbor, $v_n$, and the remaining vertices form another half graph.
 More strongly, every bipartite graph with a unique perfect matching is a subgraph of a half graph.